CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 ## A Buildup of some knowledge (6 -> 8.5 Years)

 **Collaboration Activities**
-1. Ted reviewed my code occasionally
+1. Ted reviewed my code
 2. No Pairing
 3. Lots of learning through a learning ensemble hosted by Ted
 4. No meetings

 The big hurdle that got me from "advanced beginner", or as more succinctly put "mount stupid", was the introduction of better collaboration.
 Ensembling weekly I developed the skills to be able to TDD in the "correct" settings.
 This means code that